 The main difference between the two is that primary nursing eliminates the team leader as a go-between for communication with physicians and the nurse providing the patient’s care.
 Instead, the primary care nurse communicates directly with the patient’s doctor.
 The primary care nurse then develops the care plan for the patient themselves.

 In primary care nursing, some tasks are still delegated to CNAs, LPNs, and other patient care techs.
-Many nurses and patients agree that there are benefits and drawbacks to both approaches.
+Many experienced nurses and their patients agree that there are benefits and drawbacks to both approaches.

 Pros and Cons of Team Nursing